Welcome, LGBTQ+ Community

 High Score for Human Rights

-In 2020, the City of Boulder earned the top score on the Municipal Equality Index (MEI) — an effort led by the Human Rights Campaign.
+In 2020, 2021 and 2022, the City of Boulder earned the top score on the Municipal Equality Index (MEI) — an effort led by the Human Rights Campaign.
 This index examines how inclusive municipal laws, policies and services are of LGBTQ+ people who live and work here.
 Cities are rated based on non-discrimination laws, the municipality as an employer, municipal services, law enforcement, and the city leadership’s public position on equality.

 Information and Resources